-To work out how much lawn seed you need, you will have to measure the area of the proposed lawn.
+To work out how much grass seed you need, you will have to measure the area of the proposed lawn.
 The sowing rate differs for different purposes so check our 'how much seed do I need?' guide for advice.
 You should add 10% extra for mismeasuring, 10% for seeds that will be eaten by birds and keep an additional 10% back for filling in any thin spots a month after sowing.
 If you add a third more seed to the final figure for your area you should have plenty and any excess can be used for future lawn repairs.

 Sowing a new lawn